Home

 And be a famous admiral with a famous Victory.

-He had many brothers and sisters, seven altogether.
+He had brothers and sisters, seven altogether.

 One boat belonged to Horatio, and one to his brother;